MA Creative WritingFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Graduates of Masters in Creative Writing often enter portfolio careers, where creative writing becomes only one element of their income.
-Other elements may include teaching, proofreading, editing or be unrelated to writing.
+Graduates of the MA in Creative Writing often enter portfolio careers, where creative writing becomes only one element of their income.
+Other elements may include:

 Request more information

 Find out more about studying with us or request a prospectus.

 Phone: +44 (0) 117 394 1649 Email: firstname.lastname@example.org

 REF 2014 results